 If we agree to represent you and/or your loved one, we will thoroughly investigate the accident and analyze all aspects of your claim.

 How Do I Know If I Have a Personal Injury Claim in Colorado?

-- Damages: In order to collect damages, plaintiffs must be able to prove that they suffered losses and expenses as a direct result of their accident-related injuries.
+In order to collect damages, plaintiffs must be able to prove that they suffered losses and expenses as a direct result of their accident-related injuries.
 In the state of Colorado, damages are categorized as economic, noneconomic, and physical impairments.
-Each are calculated separately, but they are all directly linked to the accident and how your life has been affected by it, including medical bills, pain and suffering, and disabilities.
+Each damage is calculated separately, but they are all directly linked to the accident and how your life has been affected by it, including medical bills, pain and suffering, and disabilities.